gmboowa/rMAP-Candida/README.md

-### rMAP-Candida

-### Rapid Mycology Analysis Pipeline for *Candida*
+### rMAP-Candida: Rapid Mycology Analysis Pipeline for *Candida*

 **rMAP-Candida** is a reproducible, Dockerized bioinformatics workflow for the analysis of paired-end Illumina sequencing data from clinical *Candida* isolates.
-The pipeline is designed to support fungal genomic surveillance, species confirmation, quality control, genome assembly, annotation, antifungal resistance characterization, virulence assessment, and integrated HTML reporting.
+The pipeline is designed to support fungal genomic surveillance, species confirmation, quality control, genome assembly, annotation, antifungal resistance characterization, virulence assessment & integrated HTML reporting.

-The workflow is implemented in **WDL** and is intended to run with **Cromwell**, making it portable across local workstations, institutional servers, and cloud-based environments.
+The workflow is implemented in **WDL** & is intended to run with **Cromwell**, making it portable across local workstations, institutional servers & cloud-based environments.

 ---

 ## Overview

-Clinical *Candida* infections are increasingly important in hospital and public health settings because of rising antifungal resistance, species diversity, and the emergence of multidrug-resistant pathogens such as *Candida auris*.
-Accurate genomic characterization of *Candida* isolates can support outbreak investigation, antifungal resistance surveillance, infection prevention, and research into pathogen evolution.
+Clinical *Candida* infections are increasingly important in hospital & public health settings because of rising antifungal resistance, species diversity & the emergence of multidrug-resistant pathogens such as *Candida auris*.
+Accurate genomic characterization of *Candida* isolates can support outbreak investigation, antifungal resistance surveillance, infection prevention & research into pathogen evolution.

 **rMAP-Candida** provides an end-to-end analysis framework for fungal paired-end genome sequencing data, with emphasis on:

 - Reproducibility
 - Clinical isolate analysis
 - Species-level identification
-- Antifungal resistance gene and mutation detection
+- Antifungal resistance gene & mutation detection
 - Assembly quality assessment
 - Genome annotation
 - Summary reporting for surveillance

 ---

-## Full name

-**rMAP_Myc_Candida** stands for:

-> **Rapid Mycology Analysis Pipeline for *Candida***

----

 ## Key features

 - Paired-end Illumina FASTQ input support
-- Adapter trimming and read preprocessing
+- Adapter trimming & read preprocessing
 - Read-level quality control using FastQC
 - Aggregated QC reporting using MultiQC
 - *Candida* species typing using Kraken2/Bracken or a fungal-focused database